itsahmedkhalil/NLOptAlgorithms/README.md

-# Algorithms for Non-Linear Programming
+# Algorithms for Solving Non-Linear Optimization Problems

-## This repository contains implementations of various algorithms for solving non-linear programming problems.
+## This repository contains implementations of various algorithms for solving non-linear optimization problems

+The algorithms implemented include:

+- Gradient Descent (GD)
+- Modified Newton (MN)
+- Broyden-Fletcher-Goldfarb-Shanno (BFGS)
+- Limited-memory BFGS (L-BFGS)
+- Davidon-Fletcher-Powell (DFP)
+- Newton Conjugate Gradient (NCG)

+Each algorithm has two variants for the line search:

+- Armijo Line Search (a)
+- Wolfe Line Search (w)

+Each algorithm and line search combination is tested on 12 different optimization problems.

 ### Getting Started